Taking and Using Water

 Water compliance project

-The Federal government has started the Water Compliance Project to help rural water users understand their rights and obligations for taking and using water.
+The Water Compliance Project helps rural water users understand their rights and obligations for taking and using water.

 The project also provides extra support for monitoring across our region.